Charleston Ghost Tour — 11 Haunted Stops, Self-Guided

 The Old City Jail held Civil War prisoners and serial killers.
-Walk Charleston's 13 most haunted stops.
-3 free, self-guided.
+Walk Charleston's 11 documented ghost-tour stops.
+5 free, self-guided.

 Tour Stops